jonegil/gui-with-gio/egg_timer/07_progressbar.md

 ## Feature 1 - The progressbar

-The progressbar is obviously a bar that displays progress.
+A progressbar is obviously a bar that displays progress.
 But which progress?
 And how to control it?
 How fast should it grow, can it pause, or even reverse?
-To answer these questions we need a variable that quantifies the current progress.
-We set it at root level, outside main, so that its set once and we have access to it throughout the whole program
+From the [docsc](https://pkg.go.dev/gioui.org/widget/material?utm_source=gopls#ProgressBar) we find ```ProgressBar(th *Theme, progress float32)``` receives progress as a decimal between 0 and 1.

 ### Code

+We declare progress at root level, outside main, so that its set once and we have access to it throughout the whole program:

 ```go
   // root level, outside main ()
   var progress float32
 ```

-Later on we will look at the logic used to actually set the progress, but suffice to say it needs to be a decimal number between 0 and 1.

 To lay out the progressbar, we turn to our sturdy Flexbox and insert it through a rigid:
 ```go